Bstuart77/Coin-Dash/README.md

 # Collection-Game
-Players will collect as many points as they can in a given time frame
+Players will collect as many points as they can within the given time frame

 https://www.dropbox.com/s/kkn251xktgixt85/Run%20Collection.zip?dl=0